 webapp2web application framework

 - use the App Engine datastore with the Python modeling API

 - integrate an App Engine application with Google Accounts for user authentication

 - use Jinja2 templates with your app

 By the end of the tutorial, you will have implemented a working application, a simple guest book that lets users post messages to a public message board.

 While going through this tutorial you will see buttons that allow you to test the code sample right in your browser in the Google Cloud Playground.
 These are labeled "Run/Modify."
 You can even make changes to the code and see the results in real-time!

 Get set up

-Before we continue, you will need to download the Google App Engine Python SDK, which includes a web server application that simulates the App Engine environment, and tools to deploy your application to the App Engine production environment.
+Before we continue, you will need to download the Google Cloud SDK, which includes a web server application that simulates the App Engine environment, and tools to deploy your application to the App Engine production environment.
 Follow the directions for your operating system, then come back here so we can get going!